 In an early meeting, after X had moved me to a more favorable position in closer proximity, I asked X how I could help, what X needed from me?
 X gave me a long, leering toothy smile and drawled, “now that would depend”, lingering on the final syllable in a tease.
 I shrugged and asked X what that meant, and X replied, “it depends on what you can do for me”, with the emphasis on the “you” and, of course, the “me”.
 My stomach tightened.
 I left our meeting, my worry a knot that would not release for some time.

 To be sure, following the “take their shirts off” comment, X was revealed to be the glib, charismatic, facile, bullying organizational head infamous in workplaces large and small.
 There were the random droppings of pornography on desks accompanied by doltish exclamations “whoa will you look at that”, and similar juvenile chatter.
 X was the ringleader in distributing materials around the office for cheap jokes and daft innuendo.
 Familiar references were used as X called out cues to tokens of past prurience.
 It was a game.
 Who can say if this was appropriate for work?
 Is that the point, if the prime intention is to cause discomfort?
-No one can escape the sinister fallout of an office cretin, especially one inhabiting the corner.
+No one escapes the sinister fallout of an office cretin, especially one inhabiting the corner.

 It all culminated in a final one on one.
-After a sleepless night, the norm on the eve of an X meeting, the last one began in the normal fashion.
+After a sleepless night, typical on the eve of an X meeting, the last one began in the normal fashion.
 We engaged in small talk about some trivial topic, as X maneuvered a chair to be closer before suddenly blurting, “wow, you’re a fun conversationalist, you’re really fun”.
-I blinked, wondering what I had said.
+I froze, wondering what I had said.
 There was hardly time to register discomfort, before X continued, “you would be fun to go out on a date with, would you go out with me?”
 X quickly pulled up, but continued, “no I can’t say that, but you must be something special on a date”.
 I went numb.
 I don’t recall how I responded to the expectant maw of this would-be summons.
 We were finished though.
-X took the lead and retreated, walking back to the desk, the meeting over.
+X took the lead and turned away, retreating back to the desk, the meeting over.
 I walked away, shaken.
 These behaviors, careening out of control as they had until this moment, were now in their denouement.
 Termination would come within weeks.